MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/provide-security-rights.md

 1. Open the *Local Security Policy* MMC snap-in.
 2. Go to **Local Policies**>**User Rights Assignment**
 3. Double-click **Log on as a service** job under **Policy**.
-4. Add the gMSAs to the list of accounts that are allowed to generate security audits.
+4. Add the gMSAs to the list of accounts that are allowed to log on as a service.

     Here are the account details: